 As you wander around, you will enjoy the people-watching and celebrity spotting, while your resident food courts will present delectable international cuisine.

 Under the lights, you will watch extravagantly dressed women and men in the Style Stakes before roaming the charming Irish Village.

 But as soon as the races begin, heads turn in unison as the world’s best horses sprint to the finish.

 For the ultimate Dubai World Cup experience, then staying at the five-star Meydan Marina is the obvious choice.
 Featuring racetrack views, luxurious accommodation, and the ability to walk out of your room and into the grandstand, it just doesn’t get any better.

 For slightly cheaper options that still put you close to the racetrack, you can search for accommodation within Dubai’s Design District.
 Here you will find a variety of 3 to 5-star hotels and a short 15-minute drive to the racecourse.
-Not to mention being in close proximity to Jumeirah Beach.
+Not to mention being close to Jumeirah Beach.

 For those who wish to experience the downtown area or want to save some money, you will have plenty of choices.
 Keep in mind that Dubai is not a famous backpacker destination and you won’t find true budget hotels and hostels.

 If you want to live it up, you can check into Burj Khalifa, the home of the Armani Hotel.
 A building that is nothing but luxury and pure elegance.
 While the Carlton offers easy access to the local metro and views of Burj Khalifa.